 Anglers may enjoy fishing for rainbow trout and silver salmon in Swanson River as well as rainbows and arctic char in Stormy Lake.
 Current fishing regulations will give complete information on seasons and limits.
 Winter visitors enjoy ice fishing on Stormy Lake.

-too close to swimmers in Stormy Lake.
-Boating in Cook Inlet is
+◇ boating too close to swimmers in Stormy Lake.
+Boating in Cook Inlet is not recommended.

 Park rules are set to allow every visitor to enjoy Alaska's State Parks and to protect our parks for future generations.
 Compliance with these regulations is an expression of your concern for others and for your parks.